 A question that arises with increasing frequency is to whether any of our wines are either Organic or Bio-Dynamic.
 The following few paragraphs will hopefully give some insight, not only into our approach toward these ‘green issues’, but also into the routines that we follow in the wine cellar relating to our own environmental policy.

 Castro Martin is located in a verdant part of Spain, and the influence of the Atlantic Ocean gives Galicia a damp, humid climate.
-Owing to these adverse local conditions there are actually no certified Organic or Bio-Dynamic producers in our entire denomination, but our weather does at least, allow us to follow Sustainable wine making practices.
+Owing to these adverse local conditions, officially certified Organic or Bio-Dynamic producers are almost non-existent in our denomination, but our climate does at least, allow us to follow Sustainable wine making practices.

 Of course, the first and most obvious question is – what exactly is a Sustainable wine producer?

 Probably the simplest and most succinct explanation is that sustainability refers to a range of practices that are not only ecologically sound, but also economically viable and socially responsible.
 The key to this is definition is ‘economically viable’, because this is more or less what distinguishes it from Biological and Bio-Dynamic.
 The Biological and Bio-Dynamic classifications are quite strict in their regulation, whereas Sustainable does at least allow for some degree of flexibility according to the needs of the individual producer.
 In many instances Sustainable producers employ many of the same techniques and materials used by Biological and Bio-Dynamic producers – they do after all share the same keen awareness of the preservation and protection of the environment, focusing especially on the control and use of pesticides.